 Importers and exporters also help support GoodWeave and its commitment to provide rehabilitation and schooling for all rescued children.
 Exporters pay 0.25 percent of the export value of each rug, and importers pay a licensing fee of 1.75 percent of the shipment value.
 Licensing fees go toward monitoring, inspections and educational programs that are part of the GoodWeave program.

-GoodWeave's certification standards are set by GoodWeave International (GWI), an associate member of the International Social and Environmental Accreditation and Labeling (ISEAL) Alliance, which leads the world in setting norms and good practices for certification.
+GoodWeave's certification standards are set by GoodWeave International (GWI), a full member of the International Social and Environmental Accreditation and Labeling (ISEAL) Alliance, which leads the world in setting norms and good practices for certification.
 GoodWeave's national offices in producer countries implement and enforce the standards.

 Soon, the GoodWeave label will mean even more.
 In order to further the mission to end child labor by addressing the root causes of the problem, GoodWeave's certification standard will include other environmental and social criteria, guided by ISEAL’s Codes of Good Practice.
 Licensees will be required to demonstrate that their employees are working under safe conditions for decent wages for example, and licensees will work to identify negative impacts of production as well as ways to mitigate them.
 Each producer will work with GoodWeave to develop a plan for improving working conditions and environmental impacts over time.
 Click here to learn more about the expanded standard.